coozila/alpha/docs/configuration/memory.md

 ### Redis Setup

 !!! important
-    If you have set up Auto-GPT using Docker Compose, then Redis is included, no further setup needed.
+    If you have set up alpha using Docker Compose, then Redis is included, no further setup needed.

 !!! caution